 Bitcoin is all the rage with prices up a whopping 900% for 2017.
 One bitcoin breached the psychologically important $10,000 mark Tuesday for the first time and then shot up to $11,000 by Wednesday.

 As a primer, bitcoin is a digital currency, which means it has no central bank or government that backs it.
 Given worldwide budget deficits, the lack of backing may be bitcoin’s most desirable attribute.
 Yet, brokerages have been hesitant to make a market in something so new, volatile, and unproven.

 Bitcoin is created in a mining process, where a mathematical algorithm essentially solves a puzzle in an open-source-code environment.
 This process was invented in 2009 by an unknown group of people operating under the name of Satoshi Nakamoto.
-When the puzzle gets solved, new bitcoin are created and the history is logged in successive chains, until one fills up and a new block is created.
+When the puzzle gets solved, new bitcoin are created and the history is logged in successive chains until one fills up and a new block is created.
 These are called blockchains.
-The creators of the links are unknown and only the numbers associating the blocks and chains are known.
+The links’ creators are unknown, and only the numbers associating the blocks and chains are known.
 Imagine the value of such anonymity in nefarious activity.
-Governments will struggle to regulate it, but they are certain to try, since power normally doesn't like competition.
+Governments will struggle to regulate it, but they are certain to try since power normally doesn’t like competition.
 The most valuable part of bitcoin may be the proving of the dependability of blockchain technology, and not necessarily in the bitcoins themselves.
 Changing technologies can often eat the early iterations; case in point: Myspace.